john-h-knight/dav-design-lab-museums/Final-Product-v2.md

 1. I don't know why the institutions did not receive a grant.
 2. INCOMECD15 used as benchmark for income even though it could be different before or after.
+3. Institutions may have received a grant in a different year than when their INCOMECD15 year

 <br>